Velocidex/velociraptor-web/content/docs/artifacts/detection.md

 ```
 name: Windows.Detection.ProcessMemory
 description: |
-  Scanning process memory for signals is powerful technique.
+  Scanning process memory for signals is powerfull technique.
 This
   artifact scans processes for a yara signature and when detected, the
   process memory is dumped and uploaded to the server.